• Skip to primary navigation

 • 1 cup Old Fashioned Oats Make sure they are gluten free to avoid cross contamination.

-• 2 scoops Collagen Peptides or 2 tablespoons
+• 2 scoops Collagen Peptides or 2 tablespoons.
+You can also use a protein powder, if preferred.

 • 2 teaspoons Ground Cinnamon